Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: Introduction

 \subsection{Acknowledgment}

 The authors would like to thank Professor Yasuaki Hiraoka for making this joint work possible by providing financial support that enabled HA to visit AP for this project.
-During that visit, they obtained the key example (see Example \ref{exm:stability-thm} for a simplified version).
-They are grateful to Dr.\ Luis Scoccola for pointing out, through an example (see Example \ref{exm:Luis}), that the first version of the bottleneck distance, denoted by $\distB'$ in the present paper, was too coarse.
-This observation led them to improve and refine the notion of matchings so that it now incorporates substantially more information about the differentials of complexes, in accordance with HA’s original idea, which has thus been fully realized.
+During that visit, they obtained the key example (see Example~\ref{exm:stability-thm} for a simplified version).

+They are also grateful to Dr.\ Luis Scoccola (LS) for pointing out, through an example (see Example~\ref{exm:Luis}), that the first version of the complex matching distance, denoted by $\distCM'$ in the present paper, was too coarse.
+This observation led them to refine the notion of matchings so that it now incorporates substantially more information about the differentials of complexes, in accordance with HA's original idea, which has thus been fully realized.

+The authors thank LS also for pointing out a similarity between the distance $\hat{d}^\infty_{\calI}$ defined by Bjerkevik--Lesnick in \cite[Section~3.1]{bjerkevik2021ell} and the complex matching distance introduced in this paper.
+This connection became clear to the authors after the characterization of the existence of a matching given in Remark~\ref{rmk:charact-matching}.